-Autoregulation in regular tissues usually keeps the oxygen partial pressure at a relatively low level but the inner choroid's oxygen partial pressure is so high that it is likely that the choroidal circulation is regulated by other factors.
-For example, CD-36 is a scavenger receptor expressed in the basal RPE.
-Houssier and associates showed that CD-36deficient mice fail to induce COX-2 and subsequent VEGF synthesis at the level of the RPE and develop progressive degeneration of the choriocapillaris [35].
+Perfusion in normal tissues in the body usually keeps the oxygen partial pressure at a relatively low level.
+The choroid is different - the oxygen partial pressure is very high, which from a teleologic standpoint is desirable so that the outer retina may receive as much oxygen as possible.
+The RPE secretes vascular endothelial growth factor (VEGF) to help maintain the choriocapillaris.
+CD-36 is a scavenger receptor expressed in the basal RPE.
+Houssier and associates showed that CD-36-deficient mice fail to induce COX-2 and subsequent VEGF synthesis at the level of the RPE and develop progressive degeneration of the choriocapillaris [30].
 Therefore, CD-36 binding by the RPE, such as what happens in the normal process of phagocytosis of the photoreceptor outer segments, seems to be one of the factors maintaining the vessels of the inner choroid.